 Loyola High School of Los Angeles, founded in 1865, is an all-male, four-year, academically rigorous, Catholic college preparatory school run by the Society of Jesus (Jesuits).
-One hundred percent of Loyola’s graduates go on to either college or university.
+Ninety nine percent of Loyola’s graduates go on to either college or university.

-Loyola’s 114 faculty, administrators and counselors all hold professional degrees.
-Among these educators, 84 have master’s degrees and nine have doctoral degrees.
+Loyola’s 112 faculty, administrators and counselors all hold professional degrees.
+Among these educators, 80 have master’s degrees and 11 have doctoral degrees.

 Accreditation and Memberships